Knocklive/Knocklive/README.md

 Hi 👋 I’m Knocklive from Austria
-- 🌴 I can work with HTML, CSS, Javascript, NodeJS and a bit of Python
+- 🌴 I can work with HTML, CSS, Javascript / NodeJS and a bit of Python
 - 🤖 I'm currently working on my Discord Bot [LabyCheck](https://labycheck.de) and at [UserBot](https://github.com/userstudios)
 - 🌍 You can find my Website [here](https://knocklive.de) and my Documentation Page [here](https://labycheck.de) :)
 - 💙 You can follow me on Instagram :) [@pedaaaaaaaaa](https://instagram.com/pedaaaaaaaaa)